legop3/notes/intro to psychology.md

 - encoding (information is converted for storage)
 - storage (information is retained in memory)
 - reteieval (information is retrieved from memory)

+# what is learning?

+learning is an almost permanent change in behavior from experiences in life it is the nurture part of nature/nurture almost all things are learned from experience

+placebo effect
+a fake pill or a fake drink

+# reinforcement
+operant condidionting - if/then statements
+"if i ring the bell, i will get food"

+positive reinforcement: the frequency of a behavior increases because it is followed by presentation of something the person wants negative reinforcement: the frequency of behavior increases because it is followed by the removal of something the person does not want

+reinforcement *increases* behavior.

+positive punishment: punishment is added, adds something the person doesnt want negative punishment: takes away something the person does want

+punishment *decreases* behavior